kimyearho/Metube-electron/README.md

 ### Mac Support?
 Can not build because there is no Mac related device.
 If you purchase a machine, we will support it together.

+### Source Open
+I wish this project could be used by anyone.
+It aims at better ideas and perfection.
+Source code distribution is currently undergoing various preparations.
+Therefore, please wait a moment.

 ### Publish
 * https://betapage.co/startup/metube
 * https://www.producthunt.com/posts/metube